-ARIF, Affordable Rental Investment Program (Preservation) - A Minnesota Housing Finance Agency (MHFA) program that seeks to preserve the stock of federally assisted rental housing that is in danger of being lost due to opt-outs for market reasons and/or physical deterioration.
+ARIF, or MARIF, for (Minnesota Families) Affordable Rental Investment Fund Program (Preservation) - A Minnesota Housing Finance Agency (MHFA) program that seeks to preserve the stock of federally assisted rental housing that is in danger of being lost due to opt-outs for market reasons and/or physical deterioration.

-Bridges Program - Often used short reference the Rent Assistance for Persons with Mental Illness Program.
-The program that provides temporary rental housing payment assistance on behalf of income-eligible households in which at least on adult member has a serious and persistent mental illness.
+Bridges Program - Term used as short reference for the Rent Assistance for Persons with Mental Illness Program.
+The program provides temporary rental housing payment assistance on behalf of income-eligible households in which at least one adult member has a serious and persistent mental illness.
 The assistance is intended to stabilize the household until a Section 8 certificate voucher becomes available.

-CDBG, Community Development Block Grant

-- A federal entitlement program first authorized in 1974 and administered by the Department of Housing and Urban Development (HUD).
-Local governments automatically receive a portion of these funds and participate in either the entitlement program or the states and small cities program.
+CDBG, Community Development Block Grant - A federal entitlement program first authorized in 1974 and administered by the U.S. Department of Housing and Urban Development (HUD).
+Local governments automatically receive a portion of these funds.
+They can participate in the CDBG entitlement program, in which HUD allocates grants, or the Small Cities CDBG program, in which states award grants.
 Grant amounts are determined by a formula based on the community's populations, population growth lag, the number of persons in poverty, the extent of overcrowded housing and the amount of housing built prior to 1940.
 These funds are for improving communities by providing decent housing and suitable living environment, and expanding economic opportunities, principally for persons with low and moderate incomes.